Deadwind

 Deadwind (Karppi) is a Finnish crime drama and Nordic noir television series directed and created by Rike Jokela, starring Pihla Viitala, Lauri Tilkanen, Jani Volanen, and Tommi Korpela.
 It premiered in Finland in March 2018 on Yle TV2 and in August 2018 on Netflix.
-The show follows Sofia Karppi, a detective of the Finnish police who is recently widowed in her 30s with two children.
+The show follows Sofia Karppi, a detective of the Finnish police who is recently widowed in her 30s with a young son and teenage stepdaughter living with her.
 She returns to police work in Helsinki, and her first case is the murder of Anna Bergdahl, a social affairs consultant.

 Season 1 received strong reviews after airing in Finland and was compared to the Danish The Killing and to the Danish-Swedish The Bridge.
 Season 2 of the show premiered on Yle TV on April 5, 2020 and was added to Netflix on July 1, 2020.
 Season 3 of the show premiered on Yle TV on October 29, 2021.
-Netflix has announced October 29, 2022, as its release date for the third season.
+Netflix announced October 29, 2022, as its release date for the third season.

 Synopsis

 Sofia Karppi (Pihla Viitala) returns to her work as a homicide detective in the Helsinki Police Department while taking care of two children after the accidental death of her husband.
 Rookie detective Sakari Nurmi (Lauri Tilkanen) is transferred from the financial crime unit to the homicide unit as Karppi's partner.
 Their first case begins as a routine disappearance.

-Women's clothes found at a construction site lead the detectives to the body of social affairs consultant Anna Bergdahl (Pamela Tola) — buried with flowers in her hands at a shore belonging to wind power research firm Tempo.
+Women's clothes found at a construction site lead the detectives to the body of Anna Bergdahl (Pamela Tola), a social affairs consultant.
+She was buried with flowers in her hands at a shore belonging to Tempo, a wind power research firm.
+It is seeking City Council approval for a major residential development project that will be dependent on windpower.

 Anna has been murdered, and her husband, Usko Bergdahl (Jani Volanen), is confused after hearing about the incident.
 Karppi and Nurmi start investigating Anna's background, such as her job with the Tempo company and its critical construction project.